Ahlfors regular spaces have regular subspaces of any dimension

-The proof naturally splits into two steps.
+Our approach is to split the proof into two steps.
 First, we show that Theorem \ref{theomain} holds if $X$ is a tree boundary (equivalently, if $X$ is an ultrametric space: $\rho(x,y)\le\max\{\rho(x,z),\rho(z,y)\}$).
 This is done in Section \ref{alberi}.
-While doing so, we will provide several characterizations of trees whose boundary is Ahlfors regular.
+While doing so, we will provide several characterizations of trees whose boundary is Ahlfors regular, which might have independent interest.
 The general case is reduced to the special one by means of standard dyadization in Section \ref{dyadization}.
 In fact, we see here at work the heuristic principle that statements concerning Ahlfors regular spaces in general can be deduced by the corresponding statements restricted to regular tree boundaries, or regular ultrametric spaces.

 0.5cm

 \bf Notation. \rm We write $\sharp A$ to denote the cardinality of $A$.
 We use the symbols $\lesssim$ and $\approx$ with their usual meaning: $A(x)\lesssim B(x)$ means that $A(x)\le C B(x)$ with a constant $C>0$ which is independent of $x$ (but which might depend on other parameters); $A(x)\approx B(x)$ means $A(x)\lesssim B(x)\lesssim A(x)$.